Table of Contents

 Lycopene, a powerful antioxidant, gives tomatoes their red color.[14]
 It is most concentrated in cooked tomato products, such as tomato sauce or paste.

-Research has connected lycopene intake to different health benefits, such as a reduced risk of certain cancers and heart disease4.
+Research has connected lycopene intake to different health benefits, such as a reduced risk of certain cancers and heart disease.[15]
 While these benefits are significant, lycopene’s possible effect on cravings is of particular interest.

 Tomatoes and Stress Reduction